KevinLan7/FANzPLAY/README.md

 We are the third team to take over FANzPLAY.
 This time, we split FANzPLAY into two Apps, one is FANzPLAY User (for users) and one is FANzPLAY Admin (for administrators). **The repository you are currently in is the FANzPLAY Admin App**.

-Currently, the Admin App is all built and implemented by Kaiwen.
-He finished setting up the questions, setting up the matches, setting up the teams.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>